-The following persons entering the State shall not be subject to selfquarantine: (1) persons who enter by boat into any harbor that had been at sea for at least 10 consecutive days before entering State waters and have nopersons on board who are ill or are exhibiting symptoms of COVID-19; (2) persons who, prior to departure to the State, comply with all the requirements of the State's Safe Travels program regarding obtaining a negative test result from an approved provider within 72 hours from the final leg of departure and otherwise comply fully with the Travel Rules; or (3) persons who, prior to departure to the State, comply with all the requirements of the State's Safe Travels program regarding validating completion of a vaccination regimen approved by DOH, provide consent and authorization to access vaccination information as set forth in the Safe Travels program and otherwise comply fully with the Travel Rules.
+The following persons entering the State shall not be subject to selfquarantine: (1) persons who enter by boat into any harbor that had been at sea for at least 5 consecutive days before entering State waters and have no persons on board who are ill or are exhibiting symptoms of COVID-19; or (2) persons who enter the state by aircraft or commercial cruise ship and comply with all the requirements of the State's Safe Travels program regarding obtaining a negative test result from an approved provider or validate they completed a vaccination regimen approved by DOH, and provide consent and authorization to access vaccination and testing information as set forth in the Safe Travels program, and comply with all other requirements of the Safe Travels program and Travel Rules.
 Persons under the age of five accompanied by a traveler who meets one of the enumerated exceptions are not required to obtain a test prior to arrival.
-To the limited extent necessary to effectuate the third exception, and only as expressly allowed by the consents and authorizations voluntarily provided as part of the Safe Travels program by persons wishing to apply for the third exception, DOH and providers of vaccinations may use and disclose protected health information as expressly allowed by the State's Safe Travels program.
+To the limited extent necessary to effectuate the second exception, and only as expressly allowed by the consents and authorizations voluntarily provided as part of the Safe Travels program by persons wishing to apply for the second exception, DOH and providers of vaccinations may use and disclose protected health information as expressly allowed by the State's Safe Travels program.